zhengying-liu/autodl-contrib/README.md

 ## Carefully Name Your Files

-Please name your files carefully such that dataset info (contained in `dataset_info.yaml`) can be inferred correctly.
+Please name your files carefully such that dataset info can be inferred correctly (by `dataset_manager.py`).
 Some simple rules apply:
 - **metadata** files should follow the glob pattern `*metadata*`;
 - **training data** files should follow the glob pattern `*train*`;
 - **test data** files should follow the glob pattern `*test*`;